-This recipe was developed by food journalist Robyn Eckhardt for the remarkable book Instanbul and Beyond: Exploring the Diverse Cuisines of Turkey.
+So when I was going to sit down with food journalist Robyn Eckhardt for the remarkable book Instanbul and Beyond: Exploring the Diverse Cuisines of Turkey and I saw she had a recipe for baked chicken wings, I thought, “Done.
+That’s the first recipe I’m going to try.”
 We ate them as part of the conversation we had for my podcast, Hungry for Words.
 You can listen here.

 This is her version of the not-too-spicy savory chicken wings found on huge rotisseries throughout Istanbul’s famed Tahtakale Market, Istanbul’s famed spice bazaar.
 Even a modest stalls may sell hundreds of pounds of wings a day.
 She notes the wings are generally accompanied by a few traditional sides: grilled green chiles, sliced onions and tomatoes along with a bulgur pilaf and dimpled flatbreads.
 The wings are first tenderized in a bath of vinegar and onion, then coated in a seasoned olive oil.
 Having made these several times now, there are two keys: the vinegar/onion marinade and the accompanying salt.